 Westbeth was added to the National Registrar of Historic Places on Dec 8, 2009.
 Subsequently, the New York State Historic Preservation Board placed Westbeth on the State Registrar of Historic Places on December 8, 2009.

 On October 25, 2011 the NYC Landmarks Preservation Commission unanimously designated Westbeth Artists Housing a New York City landmark.
 Significant research on Westbeth’s behalf was done by the Greenwich Village Society for Historic Preservation.

 Westbeth is owned by the not-for-profit Westbeth Housing Development Fund Corporation, administered by the Westbeth Board of Directors.
 Cultural events are sponsored by the Westbeth Artists Residents Council, a tenant-elected not-for-profit organization.
 For further info see Council.

 In addition to its residential component, Westbeth also contains large and small commercial spaces, performance and rehearsal spaces and artists studios both individual and communal, such as the Westbeth Sculptors’ Studio, Westbeth Painters’ Studios, Westbeth Ceramics Studio, and the Westbeth Graphics Studio.

-Westbeth is also home to a number of major cultural organizations including the New School for Drama, The Martha Graham Center of Contemporary Dance, and Congregation Beth Simchat Torah, the first LGBT synagogue in New York, Congregation Beth Simchat Torah, was here for almost 40 years,
+Westbeth is also home to major cultural organizations including the New School for Drama, The Martha Graham Center of Contemporary Dance, the School for Poetic Computation.
+The first LGBT synagogue in New York, Congregation Beth Simchat Torah, was here for almost 40 years,

 Bell Lab photos reprinted with permission of Alcatel-Lucent USA Inc